mpantogi/mpantogi/README.md

 ## 🚀  About me

-- 🔭 I’m currently learning React.js on Udemy
+- 🔭 I’m currently master React.js and learning React native on Udemy

 - 💬 Ask me about **JavaScript, React.js, Next.js and Node.js**